-5.4.
-Notification of important participations
+5.4 - Notification of important participations

-Belgian law, in conjunction with ThromboGenics' articles of association, imposes disclosure requirements on any individual or entity acquiring or transferring voting securities or securities which give a right to voting securities, as soon as, following such acquisitions or transfer, the total number of voting rights directly or indirectly held by such individual or entity, alone or jointly with others, increases above or falls below a threshold of 3 percent, 5 percent, or any multiple of 5 percent, of the total number of voting rights attached to the Company's securities.
+Belgian law, in conjunction with the articles of association of ThromboGenics, imposes disclosure requirements on any individual or entity acquiring or transferring voting securities or securities which give a right to voting securities, as soon as, following such acquisitions or transfer, the total number of voting rights directly or indirectly held by such individual or entity, alone or jointly with others, increases above or falls below a threshold of 3 percent, 5 percent, or any multiple of 5 percent, of the total number of voting rights attached to the Company's securities.
 A shareholder whose shareholding increases above or falls below any such thresholds must, each time, disclose this fact to the BFIC and to the Company.
 The documents pursuant to which the transaction was effected must be submitted to the BFIC.
-The Company is required to publicly disclose any notifications received regarding increases or decreases in a shareholder's ownership of ThromboGenics' securities on the next business day, and must mention these notifications in the notes to its annual accounts.
-Euronext Brussels will publish details of the notifications.
+The Company is required to publicly disclose any notifications received regarding increases or decreases in a shareholder's ownership of the securities of ThromboGenics on the next business day, and must mention these notifications in the notes to its annual accounts.
+NYSE Euronext Brussels will publish details of the notifications.

-5.5.
-Financial service - Paying agent services
+5.5 - Financial service - paying agent services